United Nations Security Council veto power: China (ROC/PRC)

-Between 1946 and 1971, the Chinese seat on the Security Council was held by the Republic of China, whose Nationalist government lost the Chinese Civil War in 1949 and fled to Formosa, previously a Qing prefecture-turned-colony of Japan ruled from 1895 to 1945.
-China first used the veto on 13 December 1955 to block Mongolia's admission to the United Nations because the ROC government considered the entirety of Outer Mongolia (including the present Russian republic of Tuva) to be part of China.
-(Diplomatically, the ROC accused Mongolia of attacking the United Nations Command during the Korean War.)
+Between 1946 and 1971, the Chinese seat on the Security Council was held by the Republic of China, whose Nationalist government lost the Chinese Civil War in 1949 and fled to Taiwan.
+The Republic of China's first and only veto was used on 13 December 1955 to block Mongolia's admission to the United Nations because the ROC government considered the entirety of Outer Mongolia (including the present Russian republic of Tuva) to be part of China.
 This postponed the admission of Mongolia until 1961, when the Soviet Union announced that it would block all further admissions of new members unless Mongolia were admitted.
+After the Soviet Union vetoed Mauritania's membership in this way, representatives from twelve African nations stated to the Republic of China that they would vote for the PRC to replace the ROC unless the ROC dropped its veto.
 Faced with this pressure, the Republic of China relented under protest.

 In 1971, the Republic of China was expelled from the United Nations, and the Chinese seat was transferred to the People's Republic of China.
-The PRC's first use of its veto and the second as China took place on 25 August 1972 to block Bangladesh's admission to the United Nations.
+The PRC's first use of its veto took place on 25 August 1972 to block Bangladesh's admission to the United Nations, which postponed Bangladesh's admission to the UN until 1974.
 From 1971 to 2011, China used its veto sparingly, preferring to abstain rather than veto resolutions not directly related to Chinese interests.
 China turned abstention into an "art form", abstaining on 30% of Security Council Resolutions between 1971 and 1976.
-Since the outbreak of the Syrian Civil War in 2011, China has joined Russia in many double vetoes.
+Since the outbreak of the Syrian Civil War in 2011, China has joined Russia in many joint vetoes.
 China has not cast a lone veto since 1999.